How much do I have invested internationally?

 It's easy to see 60% of the portfolio is allocated to stocks and 40% to bonds.

 But how much is invested in U.S. stocks and how much in international stocks?
-40% to U.S. and 20% to international?
+40% in U.S. and 20% in international?

 No. In fact, about 50% of the total portfolio is invested in U.S. stocks and only 9% in international stocks.